-Jackson founded Credo Beauty after a career in cosmetics—she started her career at Estée Lauder before joining the founding team of Sephora, back when it was a “startup.”
-In 2014, she was approached by her colleague and friend of 20 years, Shashi Batra, while he was president of Victoria’s Secret Beauty to start a new concept: a Sephora of clean beauty.
+In 2014, Jackson was approached by her friend Shashi Batra, who had an idea for a new concept: What if they built a Sephora of clean beauty?
+At the time, Batra was at at Victoria’s Secret Beauty.
 “This idea of his started to percolate when he was in a place that was the absolute polar opposite of starting a clean beauty retailer,” Jackson says.

-Credo’s first brick-and-mortar store opened in 2015 in Jackson’s hometown of San Francisco.
-It’s now the world’s largest clean beauty retailer, boasting partnerships with more than 130 brands that have changed the standard of what goes into products, onto your skin, and down the drain.
-Credo prides itself on its ability to operationalize the brand’s mission of providing clean beauty products that are safe for people and the environment.
+Credo’s first brick-and-mortar store opened in 2015 in San Francisco.
+The company is now the world’s largest clean beauty retailer, carrying some 130 brands that uphold the highest standards for what goes into products, onto your skin, and down the drain.
 “We need clean to be a North Star and a pillar—not creating marketing bullshit,” Jackson says.

 Annie Jackson, COO and founder of Credo Beauty

 To have a clean formula with virgin plastic packaging is not okay.
 It’s no longer okay to sit back and watch things happen around you.”